Leafwing-Studios/fop-rules/docs/character-options/gear/creating-gear.md

 * **Devise:** Create consumables for your party to use.

 Lend a hand, make a deal or beg a favor; by combining your skills with your allies you’ll get the work done in no time.
 For detailed information on how this works, reference the [Downtime Activities](rules/downtime-activities.md) chapter.

+## Affixes
+You can find the complete, searchable list of affixes for this game [here.](https://data.fontsofpower.com/affixes)

+Several common affixes speak of increasing or decreasing the size of a die.
+To do so, change the number of sides on the die rolled by 2.
+For example, increasing the damage die once for a weapon that deals 1d8 damage increases its damage to 1d10.
+If your weapon deals more than one die of damage, increasing or decreasing its damage die changes only one die at a time.
+Dice can never drop below a d4; affixes which would cause this to occur cannot be added.

+## Prebuilt Gear
+See the supplementary document [here.](https://docs.google.com/document/d/1q8qNZ45ASF8R-W_Zg_Sw6TnDlidb-4T5y93zmADEJME/edit) EDITOR'S NOTE: These are currently  very much under construction and full of bugs.
+These will be moved to a purely digital format Soon.